vincent-zhao/ishare/interface.md

  */
 var callback = function (err) {
   if (err) {
+    //do something if err happens
   } else {
+    //do something if subscribe ok
   }
 }
 var service = ishare.subscribe(name, filter, callback);